-Steve co-founded the Automotive Industry team at Foley, focused on representing automotive suppliers with their full range of legal needs.
-In that role, he has handled corporate, mergers and acquisitions, and finance mandates for a number of tier 1 and tier 2 automotive suppliers.
-Steve served as legal counsel to the CEO Council and China Strategy Council of the Original Equipment Suppliers Association (OESA), and most recently as a member of the steering committee of MichAuto, a statewide organization focused on growing the automotive and mobility industries in Michigan, and counsel to MichAuto's Advocacy Committee.
+Steve co-founded the Automotive Industry team at Foley, focused on representing automotive suppliers and technology companies with their full range of legal needs.
+In that role, he has handled corporate, mergers and acquisitions, and finance mandates for a number of automotive suppliers.
+Steve has served as legal counsel to a number of strategy councils of the Original Equipment Suppliers Association (OESA).
+Currently, he co-chairs the Advocacy Committee of MichAuto, a statewide organization focused on growing the automotive and mobility industries in Michigan, and driving automotive and mobility policy in Michigan.

-Steve is co-chair of the firm’s Manufacturing Industry Team and chair of the Detroit office Business Law Department and Detroit office captain of the Transactions Practice Group, where he helps direct a team of more than a dozen M&A professionals.
-He helped found the Detroit office of the firm in 2000, and its Automotive Industry Team in 2002, which he co-chaired for several years.
-Steve also served two terms as managing partner of the Detroit office, from 2002-2006 and 2009-2011, before assuming his role with the State of Michigan.
+Steve is co-chair of the firm’s Manufacturing Industry Team, chair of the Detroit office Business Law Department, and Detroit office captain of the Transactions Practice Group, where he helps direct a team of more than a dozen M&A professionals.
+He helped found Foley’s Detroit office in 2000, and its Automotive Industry Team in 2002, which he co-chaired for several years.
+Steve also served two terms as managing partner of the Detroit office, from 2002-2006 and 2009-2011.

 Affiliations and Board Memberships

 Steve served or has served on the boards of directors of the: